wulfsolter/angular2-signaturepad/README.md

 API is identical to [szimek/signature_pad](https://www.npmjs.com/package/signature_pad).

 Options are as per [szimek/signature_pad](https://www.npmjs.com/package/signature_pad) with the following additions:
+* canvasId: ID of the canvas element
+* canvasClass: CSS class to be added to the canvas element
 * canvasWidth: width of the canvas (px)
 * canvasHeight: height of the canvas (px)
 The above options are provided to avoid accessing the DOM directly from your component to adjust the canvas size.